openmaptiles/www.openmaptiles.org/docs/website/maplibre-gl-js.md

 ### Reference the Style

-Create an HTML page and include the Mapbox GL JS viewer.
+Create an HTML page and include the MapLibre GL JS viewer.
 You need to point the `style` to an HTTP endpoint of your [Mapbox GL style specification JSON](/docs/style/mapbox-gl-style-spec).

 ```html
 <!DOCTYPE html>